-Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative Eight million adolescents aged 12 to 17 drank alcohol in the past year, nearly 5 million used an illicit drug, and nearly 4 million smoked cigarettes nationwide.
-Young people who continuously abuse substances can experience problems related to academics, health, relationships, and the law.
+Eight million adolescents aged 12 to 17 drank alcohol in the past year, nearly 5 million used an illicit drug, and nearly 4 million smoked cigarettes nationwide.
+Young people who continuously misuse substances can experience problems related to academics, health, relationships, and the law.
 Substance abuse also impacts family members, the community, and society as a whole.

-While substance abuse is a problem to varying degrees in every community, community health assessments in Revere and Charlestown identified substance abuse as the communities’ leading health issue - specifically, underage alcohol use in Revere and opiate use in Charlestown.
+While substance misuse is a problem to varying degrees in every community, community health assessments in Charlestown, Chelsea and Revere identified substance misuse as the communities’ leading health issue - specifically, underage alcohol use in Revere and opiate use in Charlestown.
 Community-wide, comprehensive responses to substance use have since been developed.
-This comprehensive approach to reducing substance abuse supports individuals in making healthy choices while also recognizing how the environment and social norms influence individual behavior.
-Both communities have formed strong coalitions combining individual, organizational, community, and public policy efforts to reduce substance abuse.
+This comprehensive approach to reducing substance misuse supports individuals in making healthy choices while also recognizing how the environment and social norms influence individual behavior.
+Charlestown and Revere have formed strong coalitions combining individual, organizational, community, and public policy efforts to reduce substance abuse.

-This year, Revere CARES won the Coalition of the Year award from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
-In addition to several substance use indicators decreasing among high school youth, as measured by the Youth Risk Behavior Survey, high school students reported reduced ease in obtaining alcohol (83% to 69%) and marijuana (83% to 67%) between 2001 and 2009.
+In Revere, the Revere CARES coalition has worked with the community to prevent substance use, especially among youth, earning the Coalition of the Year award in 2010 from the Community Anti-Drug Coalitions of America for achieving positive substance abuse-related outcomes.
+Revere CARES' efforts have led to a decrease of substance use indicators among high school youth, as measured by the Youth Risk Behavior Survey.
+From 1999-2013 students self reported decreased current use of alcohol, a decline from 59% in 1999 to 37% in 2013, a 37.3% change.
+Current binge drinking also decreased from 41% in 1999 to 20% in 2013, a 51.2% change.
+These declines in youth drinking habits were found to be statistically significant (p>0.05).
 Revere CARES has achieved a key coalition goal of successfully changing community norms related to:

-Charlestown has also seen success in achieving their goals.
-Since the Charlestown Substance Abuse Coalition formed in 2004 to respond to the heroin and other opioid epidemic, Emergency Medical Services responses for opiate overdoses decreased 17.7% from 2003 to 2006, and drug related deaths decreased 41% between 2003 and 2005.
+In Charlestown, this community has also seen success in achieving their goals.
+Since the Charlestown Substance Abuse Coalition formed in 2004 to respond to the heroin and other opioids epidemic, Emergency Medical Services responses for heroin overdoses decreased 62% from 2003 to 2010, and drug related deaths decreased 78% between 2003 and 2008.
 In addition to addressing the immediate opioid problem, Charlestown is investing in prevention for youth by implementing science-based curriculum in elementary and middle schools.
 Preliminary evaluation results indicate that youth are more likely to think through the possible consequences before making a decision about substance use and more likely to say no if someone offers them tobacco, alcohol, or another drug.